Discover Your Interior Design - Style - A Guide

 -

-Slowly move from room to room and notice which spaces make you happiest.
-Jot down what stands out - maybe it’s the warmth of wood tones or the simplicity of uncluttered shelves.
-These observations illuminate your subconscious preferences and can guide updates in other rooms.
+Slowly move from room to room and notice which spaces make you the happiest.
+Is it the warmth of wood tones or the simplicity of uncluttered shelves?
+This is an ongoing evolution that will show you exactly what your subconscious loves and wants more of (in other rooms).

 -